-Most Angels have similar objectives for their investments.
+Most Angels and VC firms have similar objectives for their investments.
 While they enjoy the involvement with emerging companies, they want their money back with a 25% plus ROI within 3-7 years.
-Therefore, the investment proposal should clearly set out how much Angel finance will be needed and how the Angel will achieve that objective.
+Therefore, the investment proposal should clearly set out how much Angel or VC finance will be needed and how the investor will achieve that objective.

-Most business plans which are used to support investment requests are woeful in setting out their exit strategy.
-The Angel needs to know which exit strategy is being proposed and why.
+The investor needs to know which exit strategy is being proposed and why.
 Potential multiple exit opportunities are even better as they bring flexibility and reduced reliance on equity market cycles.
-For the vast majority of firms, they simply cannot meet the attributes of an IPO.
-For others, the strategy cannot be met with their existing business model and it would take a number of acquisitions to create the right IPO vehicle.
-For a few, they have the right mix of products, markets and potential to undertake an IPO and also meet revenue and profit targets for several years beyond.
-Since an IPO generally achieves a much higher ROI than a trade sale, the IPO strategy should be followed.
+The vast majority of firms simply cannot meet the attributes of an IPO.
+For others, the IPO strategy cannot be met with their existing business model and it will take a number of acquisitions to create the right IPO vehicle.
+Only very few will have the right mix of products, markets and potential to undertake an IPO and also meet revenue and profit targets for several years beyond.
+Since an IPO generally achieves a much higher ROI than a financial trade sale, the IPO strategy should be followed.
 However, a trade sale alternative should be articulated in the proposal for periods where the market is unreceptive for an IPO.

 For the trade sale exit, the entrepreneur should be setting out a comprehensive road map for how the sale will be achieved.
-This should include identification of specific potential buyers, the tactics that will be employed to develop relationships with each and an estimate of the likely sales price.
+This should include identification of specific potential buyers, the tactics which will be employed to develop relationships with each and an estimate of the likely sales price.